pulp/pulp-fixtures/README.rst

 this solution is more targeted than an alternative solution like temporarily overriding the ``HOME`` environment variable.

-To see which packages have been signed with the Pulp QE key, execute a command like the following:
+To see which packages have been signed with the pulp-fixture-signing-key key, execute a command like the following:

 .. code-block:: sh